Paolo Duterte: Personal life

+Paolo Duterte (left) with his father President Rodrigo Duterte during a wedding ceremony at the San Agustin Church on September 16, 2016.

 Duterte's first wife was Lovelie Sangkola, who is of Tausūg descent.
 They had three children: Omar Vincent (born January 26, 1994), Rodrigo II ("Rigo", born February 23, 1998), and Isabelle (born January 19, 2000).
-He left the Duterte family for at least five years after having his first child with Sangkola, with his father admitting that his long absence was "[o]ne of my sad events in my life".
 Paolo and Sangkola separated in 2005, with their marriage annulled in a sharia court in 2006.

 Paolo then married his longtime girlfriend, January Navares, in December 2010.
 They have two children together, Sabina Duterte and Paolo Duterte II.
 Navares-Duterte succeeded him as the barangay captain of Barangay Catalunan Grande, Davao City in 2013.

-Duterte has two grandchildren, Rodrigo Duterte III, son of Rodrigo Duterte II, born in June 2019; and Arturo Vicente Duterte, son of Omar, born on August 15, 2019.
+Duterte has four grandchildren: Rodrigo Duterte III, son of Rodrigo II; and Mira, Arturo Vicente Duterte and Ronika Duterte, the son and daughters of Omar.

+According to Ramil Madriaga, a former aide to both President Duterte and Vice President Sara Duterte, Paolo was described by his father as "baliw" (lit. 'crazy').